harvard-lil/perma/developer.md

 Filecheck
 ---------

-Compose builds Filecheck's `dev` target locally from a pinned source commit.
+Compose builds Filecheck's `dev` target locally from its `main` branch.
 `pull_policy: build` checks build inputs on every `docker compose up`, reusing cached layers when unchanged; no `--build` flag is needed.
 It shares the Dockerfile runtime used by Filecheck's `main` build, with local